Warm boot

 How to warm boot a computer

-On a computer running Microsoft Windows, a warm boot can be accomplished by pressing the Ctrl+Alt+Del keys simultaneously or by selecting a restart option within Windows.
+On a computer running Microsoft Windows, a warm boot is accomplished by pressing the Ctrl+Alt+Del keys simultaneously or by selecting a restart option in Windows.
 A warm boot is faster than turning a computer off, waiting, and then turning it back on again (cold boot).
 It is done when your computer needs to restart and you plan on continuing to use the computer.

 Why would a warm boot happen by itself?